Christian metal: 1980s

+commercial success, reaching platinum sales status and consistent MTV airplay, though Christian metal acts including Resurrection Band, Swedish bands Leviticus and Jerusalem had been active since the 1970s and early 1980s.
+Jerusalem, had gained exposure on MTV as early as 1982, when their video "It's Mad" from the album Warrior was scheduled for broadcast; Billboard described it as a breakthrough for "gospel rock" on the channel.
+Stryper gained attention with their way of throwing Bibles to the audience at their concerts.
+Roxx Regime, the band's pre-Christian incarnation, had performed exclusively in secular venues on the Sunset Strip circuit alongside acts including Mötley Crüe, Ratt, and Quiet Riot, signing with Enigma Records as a secular act before their rededication to Christianity.
+Drummer Robert Sweet confirmed in 1985 that most Stryper audiences were "predominantly non-Christians."
+Cliff Burnstein, co-manager of Def Leppard and Metallica, described Stryper in December 1985 as "the biggest independent hard rock band in America."
+Stryper were featured as the defining act of the White Metal movement in a 1987 four-page feature by journalist Götz Kühnemund in German metal publication Metal Hammer, identifying them as the band that had given the movement its identity.
+In the beginning, mostly Christians went to Stryper's concerts but soon they reached non-Christian audience.
+In the 1980s, Christian metal bands closely followed the trends of mainstream heavy metal bands.

 During the mid-1980s, heavy metal music divided into autonomous subgenres.
 Weinstein described the thematic diversity that cross-cuts musical styles: "In the 1980s, white metal and black metal emerged.
 Their lyrical themes are at polar opposites to each other, one of them bringing the 'good news' and the other the 'bad news.'
 Both include bands whose sounds span the full spectrum of metal.
 White metal is commonly called Christian metal.
 In part a response to the popularity of the heavy metal genre, it transforms the code of heavy metal to serve purposes of Evangelical Christian sects and other denominations.
 In part, also, Christian metal is a well-crafted missionary effort to recruit members and save souls. [...]
 Black metal stands in the thematic opposition to Christianity, not looking upward to heaven but setting its sights on the underworld.
 Satanic symbols and imagery have been a staple of heavy metal since its beginnings with Black Sabbath and Led Zeppelin.
 In the West, there is no better symbol for rebellion.
 But groups such as Mercyful Fate claimed that they were not playing.
 Their claims to be true believers, followers of the lord of the underworld, were seen by many to be a commercial ploy."
 Chicago doom metal group Trouble was known to be the first band that was publicly marketed as "white metal" since their early albums Psalm 9 and The Skull feature Biblical references.
 The origin of the "white metal" term remains unclear; it is merely known that the non-Christian label Metal Blade Records used "white metal" as a marketing term, in contrast to black metal.